maazkhandev75/RailSync/README.md

 - **Admin Panel**: Administrators have access to manage trains, stations, schedules, and user data.
 - **Database Integration**: Utilizes a Microsoft SQL Server database to store and retrieve train, station, schedule, and user information.
 - **Responsive Design**: The website is designed to be accessible and usable across different devices and screen sizes.
+- **Sessions**: Sessions are implemented for user and admin authentication.
+You can check the session status by:
+  - `/sessionCheckUser`
+  - `/sessionCheckAdmin`
+- **Working Contact Form**: The users can send their query and it will be recieved on your gmail after configuring nodemail obj by simply entering your email and 16-digit appPass

 ## Technologies Used